CrispClover/AssetStudio/README.md

 ### Getting started
 First, open the Map called "Studio" located in the main folder, then run the Editor Utility Widget, also located in the main folder.
 An Actor to display a Static Mesh is already located in the Level - you can set the mesh to be displayed using the Editor Widget under the "Meshes" tab.

 You can find all the Blueprints in the "BPs"-Folder.
-For now you'll have to explore the options in the Widget by yourself.
+For now you'll have to explore the options in the widget by yourself.
 Update coming soon!

 ### Rendering
 I've included some default level sequences to help you with making videos and images.
 I kept them as minimalistic as possible.